vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

     file: ./my-little-secret.txt
 ```

-The secret file can technically contain whatever you want and your application can then handle whatever logic you need to consume those values.
-But I prefer to keep this mapping 1 to 1, where each file contains the value of a secret.
-It makes it easier to scope certain secrets to specific containers and you kinda create a file-based key-value store.
-It will also make consuming secrets in ASP.NET easier as you will see later.
+This secret file can contain whatever you prefer, and it is up to your application to interpret in whatever way it seems fit.
+If you like to use JSON or YAML to store multiple secrets in one file then this is possible.
+What I prefer to do is to limit this to one secret per file, this way you simulate a key-value store based on your file system.
+This makes it easier to scope certain secrets to specific containers and makes sure that you abide by the rules of least privilege.
+It will also make it easier to consume your secrets in ASP.NET easier as you will see later.

 For example, imagine our `my-little-secret.txt` file contained the following secret: